-Stray animals in Thailand also commonly suffer from infectious disease, largely from a lack of medical care.
+Many commonly suffer from infectious disease, mainly from a lack of medical care.
 Thai temples are common places of animal suffering due to the misconception that monks will feed unwanted animals.
-The practice of dumping unwanted strays and pets at temples is common, and unfortunately many abandoned animals are subject to malnutrition, fighting, and death.
+The practice of dumping unwanted strays and pets at temples is common, and unfortunately, many abandoned animals are subject to malnutrition, fighting, and death.

 While many animal welfare charities have popped up on the islands and major cities of Thailand to address the suffering of stray animals, many areas remain neglected.
 One such area is on the Malay peninsula in the province of Prachuap Khiri Khan.
 This large province is home to a diverse landscape including long white sandy beaches and a mountainous interior, stretching from the Gulf of Thailand to the border of Burma.
 This area is home to tens of thousands of stray dogs and cats who suffer from: